Nature’s art

 Angled luffa (Luffa acutangula), also called ridged gourd, sponge gourd and many other names, is a native of Tropical Asia, where it is also widely cultivated.
 Young fruits are cooked as a vegetable, or pickled, whereas the fibres inside mature fruits are used as a sponge or for making hats.
 The species is also utilized in traditional folk medicine.
 The seeds are emetic and purgative, and they are eaten to expel intestinal worms.
 Fruit and seeds are also used in treatment of venereal diseases, especially gonorrhea.

-These two pictures show cross-sections of the dried interior fibrous layer of angled luffa fruits, with air channels, which resemble a toothed monster (top) and a sad face.
+These two pictures show cross-sections of the dried interior fibrous layer of angled luffa fruits, with air channels, which resemble a single-toothed creature (top), and a sad face.
 (Photos copyright © by Kaj Halberg)

 The markings on this piece of sawn wood resemble a round-faced, smiling man with a black moustache, eastern Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)